fbpx

 To set up parental controls on your VR headset, follow these steps:

-1. Install the Meta Quest app on your phone using the Google Play Store or the App Store
+1. Install the Meta Quest mobile app using the Google Play Store or the App Store

 2. When you open the app, you’ll be prompted to log in with your Facebook account.
 If you don’t have one, you can create one through the app